alexb7711/sa-pap/docs/milp-approach.md

 This section covers the algorithms utilized to select and execute different generation processes for the SA process.

 #### Route Generation {#sec:route-gen}
-The objective of route generate a set of metadata about bus routes given the information in \autoref{fig:routeyaml}.
+The objective of route generation is to create a set of metadata about bus routes given the information in
+\autoref{fig:routeyaml}.
 Specifically, the objective is to generate $I$ routes for $B$ buses.
 Each visit will have

 * Initial charge (for first visit only)
 * Arrival time